agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 ### Not Everyone Finds a Job in Three Months

-[Insight says that the vast majority of fellows find a job in the industry][faq], and this is true, but they don't promise that it will happen within the three months.
+[Insight says that the vast majority of Fellows find a job in the industry][faq], and this is true, but they don't promise that it will happen within the three months.
 Everyone in my session who stuck with it got a job that they loved in data science, but for a few of them it took a long time.
 About a third of my class had offers within a week or two, another third took about a month or slightly longer, and the last third dragged out over a few months with one or two of my friends taking more than four months.
-I've known fellows in other sessions who have taken six months of interviewing to get an offer.
+I've known Fellows in other sessions who have taken six months of interviewing to get an offer.

 [faq]: https://www.insightdatascience.com/faq